Coronavirus (COVID-19) Medical Information

 Are family members of staff and faculty allowed on campus?

 The College discourages regular or prolonged visits to campus by family members of faculty and staff.
 Please review the guidelines for guests on campus.

 How will safe physical distancing in fraternity houses and residence halls be practiced?

 The College has received guidance from public health agencies to reduce the density in its living units.
 Floor plans vary widely across all living units.
-We are continuing to work with Campus Services on altered room configurations that maximize sleeping space for each student.
-This may include using some spaces for sleeping and studying that would normally be used for social gatherings.
+We worked with Campus Services that includes altered room configurations that maximize sleeping space for each student.
+This includes using some spaces for sleeping and studying that would normally be used for social gatherings.
 Based on each fraternity’s historical occupancy levels, 2020-21 capacities should be minimally affected.
 Students are encouraged to maintain safe physical distancing in their living units.

 Capacity will be reduced in dining rooms and students will be encouraged to eat in shifts or “grab and go.”
 Bon Appetit and Campus Cooks are following their institutional guidelines regarding safe food preparation, handling and distribution.
 In Sparks, self-service stations and buffets have been eliminated, serving areas are spread out, plexiglass guards have been installed, and additional outdoor seating areas will be set before school begins.

 What I Can Do to Maintain the Health of the Community